jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - single phase reclosing can be enabled, but lockout will always be 3-phase
 - Can sectionalizer also operate with single phase reclosers? (open single phases?)
 - yellow handle display point, remove PB
+- is trip to lockout after closing a template setting or hardcoded?